artusoma/prinPy/README.md

 ### Future:
 1. Currently, only simple curves are supported.
 For example, x must be strictly increasing.
 I would like to change this eventually.
 2. Move to C++.
 Right now it is completely written in Python with a lot of support from sciPy.
 I hope to use C++ to speed up calculations.
+3. Onced moved to C++, higher dimensional curves will be included as well.